-Ever since Myanmar opened up to the world and denounced its military dictatorship, the country benefited from increased trade and an exponential increase in foreign direct investment.
-This is true for all sectors and the Yangon property market is no exception.
+Since Myanmar opened up to the world and denounced its military dictatorship, the nation has benefited from increased trade and an exponential increase in foreign direct investment.

-Real estate values in the former capital city of Myanmar have skyrocketed as demand outstripped supply.
-A main cause of rising prices were dozens of foreign businesses expanding into Yangon which naturally boosts demand for office space.
+Earlier this decade, real estate values in Myanmar’s former capital city skyrocketed as demand outstripped supply.
+A main cause of rising prices were dozens of foreign businesses expanding into Yangon.
+Of course, that would naturally boost demand for office space.

-However, property developers did not see this coming.
-A shortage of quality office space has since led to a huge surge in prices.
-In fact, prime office space in Yangon is now among the most expensive in the world to lease prime commercial real estate.
+However, local property developers didn’t see all this coming.
+A lack of quality office space led to a massive surge in prices.
+In fact, Yangon is currently among the most expensive cities in the world to lease prime commercial real estate.

-With supply overtaking demand, the once bright future for Yangon’s property market isn’t as hopeful anymore.
+With supply overtaking demand, the previously optimistic future for Yangon’s property market isn’t as hopeful anymore.

-Real estate buyers who entered the market five or ten years ago are happy with their decision to invest in Myanmar a few years ago, yet potential investors are thinking twice before they enter the “golden land”.
+Real estate buyers who entered the market five or ten years ago are happy with their decision to invest in Myanmar.
+Yet potential investors are thinking twice before they enter the “golden land”.

-There are several reasons, but they can be boiled down to two – an unpredictable real estate market from the lack of political stability, and a large number of people who feel discouraged to make property purchases.
+There are several reasons, but they can be boiled down to two – an unpredictable real estate market from a lack of political stability, and a large number of locals who feel discouraged to make property purchases.

-Politics played an important role in the Yangon real estate market, which led to a halt in the property boom.
-Everyone is watching what the government led by Nobel Peace Prize winner, Aung San Suu Kyi, will be like.
+Political issues played an important role in the Yangon real estate market which led to a halt in the property boom.
+Thus, analysts are watching what the government led by Nobel Peace Prize winner Aung San Suu Kyi will do.

-The managing director of Colliers International in Myanmar said that he’s still optimistic about the property market.
-He says the effect from the nation’s politics played out as predicted and did not really come as a surprise to anyone.
+The managing director of Colliers International in Myanmar, for his part, is optimistic about the property market.
+According to him, the effect from the nation’s politics played out as predicted and didn’t really come as a surprise to anyone.
 He’s probably biased though.

 Nobody is Buying Real Estate in Yangon

 Myanmar’s political situation led to an unstable real estate market.
-But willingness to buy property has also decreased overall.
-This is because of two main reasons.
+But willingness to purchase property has also decreased overall because of two main reasons.

 First, the living standards in Myanmar are still not great – quite poor, actually.
-This hinders the property market, especially when foreigners rank living standards as the most important thing when looking for a new country to live in.
+This hinders the property market.
+Especially when foreigners rank living standards among the most important factors when looking for a new country to live in.

-Laws stop easy ownership of property in Myanmar, and there’s also a distinct lack of modern infrastructure.
-Yangon is still working on infrastructure the British left – roads, railways, power and water supply dating back more than 50 years.
+Strict regulations stop easy ownership of property in Myanmar, and there’s also a distinct lack of modern infrastructure.
+Much of Yangon still uses infrastructure that the British left – roads, railways, power and water supply dating back more than 50 years.

-Second, buyers can never be sure of their purchases.
+Secondly, buyers can never be sure of their purchases.
 This applies especially to both ongoing and future projects.
-Myanmar banks are undercapitalized due to an outdated financial system.
+Myanmar banks lack capitalization due to an outdated financial system.

-As such, banks are unable to give loans to property developers.
-Some developers must finance their own construction with advances they receive from unit sales.
+As such, banks are frequently unable to give loans to property developers.
+Smaller developers must finance their own construction with advances they receive from unit sales.

-The danger from this is that, in some cases, construction was halted because the developer failed to meet their sales target.
-These projects are indefinitely stalled or cancelled afterwards.
+What’s the danger from all this?
+Construction halted in some cases when developers failed to meet their sales targets.
+These projects were indefinitely stalled or cancelled afterwards.

-Even though Myanmar opened up, they must still bring their real estate sector up to regional standards.
-Investors are currently better off looking at places like Cambodia and Vietnam to buy property.
+Even though Myanmar “opened up”, they still must bring their real estate sector up to regional standards.
+Investors are currently better off buying property in frontier markets like Cambodia and Vietnam.